 Coach Road, Whitehaven CA28 7TE

-The church is a good example of E W Pugin’s work.
+A good example of E. W. Pugin’s work, built by the Benedictines, who made Whitehaven the centre of their West Cumberland mission in 1706.
 The adjacent earlier chapel and presbytery are of some historical interest although the original interior of the chapel has been lost.
-The site has considerable importance because Whitehaven has been the centre of the Benedictine mission in West Cumbria since 1706.

-Fittings include the elaborate original stone reredos carved by Mr Bolton of Cheltenham.
-The three stained glass windows in the apse all by Hardman, most of the other windows are clear-glazed.
+Fittings include the elaborate original stone reredos carved by Boulton of Cheltenham.
+The three stained glass windows in the apse are all by Hardman, most of the other windows are clear glazed.
 The body of the church is filled with the original pine benches on iron supports.

 Original Date: 1868